 It is also worth illustrating that the order has had a negative impact not only on refugees and their families, but also on those in the United States who would assist them.
-An example is

-Clara, a U.S. citizen who came to the United States twenty-two years ago.
+An example is Clara, a U.S. citizen who came to the United States twenty-two years ago.
 Originally from Jordan, she still has family there with whom she speaks every week.
 Some of Clara's family members in Jordan told her that they have been assisting a Syrian family, a couple and two children who are preparing to come to the U.S. Clara volunteered to assist the Syrian family, and in anticipation of their arrival has been collecting and storing donated furniture for them in her garage.
 Clara's relatives provide her with regular updates on the welfare of the Syrian family.
 They are Muslim refugees who were forced to flee Syria.

 While in Syria, the family had been abused, lost relatives, and otherwise experienced the horrors of war.
 The father, Sami, is unable to work in Jordan and must rely on friends for support.
 He is falling behind on his rent and utilities, and the owner of the home where he and his family are staying has threatened eviction.
 Sami suffers from depression because he cannot provide for his family and children.
-Sami and his family were ready to come to the U.S., but now they fear that they will not be able to.
+Sami and his family were ready to come to the U.S., but now they fear that they will not be able to if the Order goes into effect.

-The tragic reach of the Executive Order is not limited to families in camps in Africa or stranded in dangerous places in the Middle East, but to refugees worldwide.
+Unless stayed, the tragic reach of the Executive Order would not be limited to families in camps in Africa or stranded in dangerous places in the Middle East, but to refugees worldwide.
 Monica and Diego are currently living with their grandmother and mother in El Salvador.
 They are considering moving to their aunt's house in another area because of the gangs.
 A gang member has been attempting to force himself on Monica.
 Diego has already been forced to leave the area once when gangs tried to recruit him.
 He eventually went back to live with the rest of his family, but now the problem has gotten worse.
 They are not safe there.
-Their father Santos works as a carpenter, and last saw his children in 1999 when he left for the United States.
+Their father, Santos, works as a carpenter, and last saw his children in 1999 when he left for the United States.
 It is often difficult for Santos to speak with them.
 Santos, who is lawfully present in the United States, works with a carpentry company and this allows him to send money back home to his children, but this does not ensure their safety.
-He is waiting for Monica to be resettled to the United States as a refugee through the
+He is waiting for Monica to be resettled to the United States as a refugee through the Central American Minors program.

-Case 1:17-cv-00255-TSC Document 24 Filed 03/02/17 Page 20 of 20 harmed by the Executive Order.
-The Order poses an immediate threat to the lives and wellbeing of thousands of refugees.
+These individuals, and thousands more like them, have been, and would continue to be, needlessly harmed by the Executive Order.
+Unless stayed, the Order poses an immediate threat to the lives and wellbeing of thousands of refugees.
 The Court should consider the plight of these individuals in its deliberations.